Searching complex patterns

 To generate search results with matches for both /i/ vowels in the word “really”, so that every instance of “really” appears twice:

-- Click the checkbox for the segment layer to make the segment input field appear.
+- Click the checkbox for the segment layer to make the segment pattern input appear.

 - Enter

-into the segment input field.- Click the target
+reallyinto the orthography input box andiinto the segment input box.- Click the target

 - Click the Search button.